 Dozens of questions but the answer to all this is just one.
 And the answer to all these questions is in solving just one riddle.
 What is your passion?
 Remember, I did not call it a question, I called it a riddle.
 What is your passion, might look a simple question, if it does, try answering it honestly.
 You have been picking jobs feeling that working on that job profile is your passion.
 However, when you picked the job, you asked how much money the job is going to fetch.
 Instead of asking what you would be doing at work.

 Don’t take me wrong when I say that you did not find your passion.
 Reality is that there is hardly any emphasis on finding your passion at an early age.
-No body helps a child identify his/her passion let alone nurturing it.
+Nobody helps a child identify his/her passion let alone nurturing it.
 You are only taught how to score good marks and find a good job.

 So what is your passion?

-Like other emotions, passion is a powerful emotion that human being have.
+Like other emotions, passion is a powerful emotion that human being has.
 This emotion, for something or for somebody, can neither be tamed nor controlled.
 Everyone is born with a unique swing.
 A swing that came with you when you were born and stays lifelong.
-This remains unaltered with external situation of life.
-Typically, world remembers you because of that swing in you.
+This remains unaltered with the external situation of life.
+Typically, the world remembers you because of that swing in you.
 This is an emotion that is embedded deep in you.

 Benjamin Gates: “We don’t really need someone crazy.
 But one step short of crazy, what do you get?”

 Ok, coming back to our vacation plan which just got canceled.
 I asked Sonia about what has happened.
 The story was not different.
 Workload, manager, not requesting, just ordering to work on scheduled off.
 My problem was not changing the vacation plan.
 Nor was I unhappy of that extra work and Saturday working.
 My problem was the long face of Sonia.
 Her constant struggle of getting up in the morning and getting ready for office.
 Between 6 am to 8 am, she used to think of a possibility of the work day being called a holiday.

 It was time to revisit her decisions.